Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 bonnes et mauvaises cartes
-brand -- 6 what's? = what we stand for, what we believe in, what people we seek to engage, what distinguishes us, what we offer, what we say and show https://hbr.org/2014/06/start-ups-need-a-minimum-viable-brand broken window theory busy work https://en.wikipedia.org/wiki/Busy_work buy nice or buy twice can't satisfy others
+brand -- 6 what's? = what we stand for, what we believe in, what people we seek to engage, what distinguishes us, what we offer, what we say and show https://hbr.org/2014/06/start-ups-need-a-minimum-viable-brand broken window theory bullying = Lack of consideration and empathy for those without power, Disrespectful behavior that is overt or subtle (in public or behind closed doors), Verbal aggression, sarcasm, or psychological manipulation.
+Unreasonable or constantly changing directives and deadlines.
+Singling out individuals.
+“Mobbing,” in which a group of people gang up on an individual bullying = repeated pattern of offensive, intimidating, or hostile behavior(s) or language, often by a strong or other person of authority.
+Bullying creates a toxic atmosphere for everyone, but may be accepted by many as “part of the workplace culture” busy work https://en.wikipedia.org/wiki/Busy_work buy nice or buy twice can't satisfy others